temporalio/documentation/docs/concepts/what-is-an-activity-task-execution.md

   - explanation
 ---

-An Activity Task Execution is the execution of an Activity function.
+An Activity Task Execution results from .

 Activity Task Executions are retried per a Retry Policy.